pnp/List-Formatting/view-samples/board-tag-format/README.md

 # Board tag format

 ## Summary
-This sample display formatted card in board that allow tag definition, date of card and menu option to define card position in category.
+This sample display formatted card in board that allow tag definition, date of card and menu option to define card position in category, share link and include Flag for focus color on card.

 ![Board tag format](./assets/Board-Card-Tag-formating.gif)